Tochukz/RedWoodJS/README.md

 ```

 __Generate a Scaffolding__
-We can generate a set components required for a CRUDE operation on a model using the  _scaffold_ command.
+We can generate a set components required for a CRUD operation on a model using the  `scaffold` command.
 ```bash
 $ yarn redwood generate scaffold post
 ```
-This will create all the pages, components, and services necessary to perform all CRUD actions on our _post_ model.
+This will create all the pages, components, and services necessary to perform all CRUD actions on our _Post_ model.
-The files generate are described in the table below.
+The files generated are described in the table below.

 File Description      | File Path
 ----------------------|------------